structural-explainability/.github/profile/README.md

 - **To implement Structural Explainability**, start with the specifications.
 - **To understand the justification**, start with the papers.
 - **To verify coherence**, consult the Lean formalizations.

+## Core Statement

+Structural Explainability defines a neutral structural substrate that enables explainability by preserving identity, structure, and change while allowing disagreement to remain external, attributable, and unresolved.

+At its core, Structural Explainability is concerned with identity.
+Stable identity is the precondition for explanation, provenance, and disagreement over time.
+Identity must persist independently of interpretation, authority, or consensus.

+Structural Explainability defines the complete admissible space of representation.
+It simultaneously bounds what representation must not do and contains all representation that is permitted.
+Within this space, identity, structure, and change may be recorded, while interpretation, explanation, and judgment are constrained to remain external to the substrate.

+- **Accountable Entities** define identity regimes that allow entities to persist across time and change.
+- **Exchange Protocol** defines the evolution of structural relationships among those entities, recording change without embedding explanation.

+Together, they form the structural substrate.

+- **Contextual Evidence & Explanations** provide the structural interface by which external interpretation may be attached to, referenced from, and reasoned about, without entering or contaminating the substrate.
+- Context tags, explanations, attestations, and provenance are not facts about the world;
+they are structured references to interpretive acts that occur outside the substrate.

+Interpretation does not disappear.
+It is made explicit, attributable, and contestable.

+Structural Explainability is not anti-interpretation;
+it is anti-implicit interpretation.
+Elements of interpretation may exist only in forms that do not alter identity, structure, or recorded change.

+Structural Explainability is designed for plural systems: independent implementations that represent the same phenomena in different ways.
+Uniform naming, shared ontologies, or centralized authority are not required.
+Differences are addressed through explicit, accountable mappings rather than forced normalization or consensus.

+Domains such as science, model development, and law do not alter the substrate.
+They specialize explanation by contributing controlled vocabularies for contextual scoping.
+These vocabularies are constrained by Structural Explainability and do not assert truth, causality, or normativity.

+The result is a system that records reality without deciding its meaning, enables explanation without enforcing agreement, and supports long-term coordination across disagreement, institutional change, and time.